brhn-4/RasPi-Modules/Module 5/Readme.md

 - **Step 5**: Connect the Signal (blue) pin to any generic GPIO of your Pi
 - **Step 6**: Now that everything is connected we can power on our pi and begin coding!

-  NOTE: Refere to the diagram below for clarification.
+  NOTE: Refer to the diagram below for clarification.

 <p align="center">